teamAfyaTechs/.github/profile/README.md

 2. Denis Wachira - Software engineer who is an advocate of web development and cross-platform UI software solutions

-3. Kezia Wahome- Backend Engineer, passionate about using Azure cloud computing solutions.
+3. Kezia Wahome- Backend Engineer, passionate about using Cloud computing services.

 4. Allan Kiche -  Frontend developer, passionate about using Azure cloud computing solutions.